“I Am the Door”. What Do You Think Jesus Meant By That?

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

-Seven “I AM’s”, Starting With the Bread of Life
+The Seven Great “I AM” Statements Jesus Made, Starting With the Bread of Life

-Over the last couple of days, I have mentioned the fact that Jesus made seven great “I am” Statements in John, so here they are: I am the bread of life; I am the light of the world; I am the door; Jesus said I am the good shepherd; I am the resurrection and the life; I am the way, the truth, and the life; and I am the true vine.
-Let’s take a look at them to see if perhaps they can tell us something more about who He is…
+Yesterday, I mentioned that Jesus made seven great “I am” Statements in John, so here they are (based on the most classic listings): 1) I am the bread of life; 2) I am the light of the world; 3) I am the door; 4) Jesus said I am the good shepherd; 5) I am the resurrection and the life; 6) I am the way, the truth, and the life; and 7) I am the true vine.
+Let’s take a look at each of them to see if perhaps they can tell us something more about who He is…

 More Impressive Than a Big Mac

 “Then Jesus declared, “I am the bread of life.
 He who comes to me will never go hungry, and he who believes in me will never be thirsty.”
 (John 6:35, NIV) This statement was made to an adoring crowd right after the miracle of the loaves and fishes.
-This is a miracle we take for granted a bit, but stop for a moment and try to imagine the impact it had on the people who were there.
-Jesus had just fed 5000 people with 5 loaves and 2 fish, and fast food was not yet available on every corner.
-Yes this rabbi was a pretty good preacher, but this crowd was now following him around hoping for another free meal.
+This is a miracle we take for granted a bit but stop for a moment and try to imagine the impact it had on the people who were there.
+Jesus had just fed 5000 people with five loaves and two fish, and fast food was not yet available on every corner.
+Yes, this rabbi was a pretty good preacher, but this crowd was now following him around hoping for another free meal.

 In verse 7 Philip said “It would take more than half a year’s wages to buy enough bread for each one to have a bite!”
 Food was not plentiful in occupied Judea, and many people lived hand-to-mouth.
 A miracle-working man who was able to feed a huge crowd became an instant magnet for curious crowds, and the people who had just been treated to an all-you-can-eat buffet were lining up for seconds.
 While the crowd is excited about another meal, Jesus redirects his followers from their stomachs to their hearts…